-As a Java Developer, you know that a lot had happened this fall: Java 9 got released, Spring 5 went GA, Spring Boot saw another three milestone releases.
-As a Software Engineer using Java for more then 12 years and a focus area on Spring Platform, I have found two presentations highlighting the most important aspects of the upcoming Spring Boot 2 release, which is expected to be made generally available on the 18th of December 2017.
+As a Java Developer, you know that a lot had happened last fall: Java 9 got released, Spring 5 went GA, Spring Boot saw another four milestone releases.
+As a Software Engineer using Java for more then 12 years and a focus area on Spring Platform, I have found two presentations highlighting the most important aspects of the upcoming Spring Boot 2 release.

 During writing the last six parts of this article series a lot has happened.
 From absolutely zero the building blocks of a user management application had been developed.
 In this last article, I’d like to show you how to assemble the pieces in order to get the app working.
 Some functionalities are still missing and I’m still working on the first release to make make it feature complete, but the very basics are available now.